Check out our White Paper Series!

 Some RTUs are also capable of remote controlling system devices using control relay contacts or protocol-based commands.
 Without this ability, an RTU only collects data and reports remote events to you.
 While this is valuable, you still must physically travel to the monitored location if a change must be made.

 An RTU that includes remote control capability reduces costly truck rolls to a simple mouse click.
-Some are even capable of a fully automated response.
+Some are even capable of a fully automated response, especially when combined with advanced wireless remote telemetry solutions.

 An RTU will have multiple inputs and outputs.
 Inputs may monitor the power supply (main power line or backup battery modules) of the RTU itself or maybe even vital signs in certain health systems.
 An output may be a control relay to start a generator.